xp44mm/UnquotedJson/UnquotedJson/readme.md

 UnquotedJson is a JSON parser.
 In addition to being able to parse the standard JSON format, UnquotedJson also allows unquoted strings which are keys and/or in values.

-The string may be unquoted if a string is unquoted does not cause parsing ambiguity or errors.
+The quote signs of string may be omitted if shorten does not cause parsing ambiguity or errors.

 The string must be quoted if a string is unquoted will causes parsing ambiguity or errors.